Loading...

 Portion Control

-Start by reducing the portion size of smoky chicken biryani you consume.
-Smaller portions can lead to a smaller glucose spike.
+Start by reducing the portion size of the smoky chicken biryani.
+Smaller portions can help in preventing a significant glucose spike.

 healthspan-mbl